Survival statistics for acute myeloid leukaemia (AML)

 Outlook means your chances of getting better.
 Doctors call this your prognosis.
 The likely outcome with AML depends on several things, including how advanced the leukaemia is when you are diagnosed, the type of AML you have, and how well it responds to chemotherapy.

-Further down this page we have quite detailed information about the likely outcome for AML.
-The statistics we use are taken from a variety of sources, including the opinions and experience of the experts who check every section of Cancer Research UK's patient information.
-They are intended as a general guide only.
+The statistics are intended as a general guide only.
 For the more complete picture in your case, you need to speak to your own specialist.

 We include statistics because people ask for them, but not everyone wants to read this type of information.
 If you think you would like to have this information, you can read further down the page.